New security requirements for Cloud Workload, what changes and why is it different?

-On the other hand, the scale and concentration of workloads bring greater attraction to hackers.
+On the other hand, the scale and concentration of workloads brings greater attraction to hackers.
 Developers are reusing code and templates and are not aware of security best practices with new cloud services as shown by our study on AWS in 2011.

 Why traditional solutions do not work?